 Chicken bouillon cubes or granules, if desired

 Taste the broth.
-If it needs more flavor, add a few chicken bouillon cubes or a couple of tablespoon or chicken bouillon granules, if desired.
+If it needs more flavor, add a few chicken bouillon cubes or a couple of tablespoons of chicken bouillon granules, if desired.

 Meanwhile, when the carcass is cool enough to handle, pick off the meat and shred it into bite-size pieces.
 When the rice is done, add the meat to the broth and simmer until warmed through, about 1 minute.
 Stir in the parsley and season with salt and pepper to taste.
 Serve hot.

 *If desired, swap egg noodles for rice, adding about 1 cup to the soup and cooking till tender.

 For another twist on simple chicken soup, add some spices and other ingredients to turn it into Tortilla Soup, aka Mexican Chicken Soup.
-Click on the latter link for a video on how to make it in a slow-cooker.
+Click on the second link for a video on how to make it in a slow cooker.
 Make some simple cheese quesadillas to pair with it if you like.

 Chowders are just thick, hearty soups, like clam chowder or corn chowder.
 They are easy to make and taste better than anything you can buy in a can.